AI use in award entries – research by The Independent Awards Standards Council

 Top level views

-This report aims to communicate both perspectives and allow awards entrants, organisers and judges make an informed choice as to what their approach should be.
+This report aims to communicate both perspectives and allow awards entrants, organisers and judges to make an informed choice as to what their approach should be.

 In favour: